wordofwarning/wordofwarning.org/current/2018-springsummer/hazardshadowgirl/index.md

 #### In Brief
 Shadowy figures move silently through the city, playing, questioning, exploring visibility + vulnerability…

-#### Venue + Booking Details
+#### Location Details
 Date: Saturday 4 August 2018, during the afternoon
-Venue: across Manchester City Centre
+Location: various sites within Manchester City Centre
-Tickets: FREE/unticketed, turn up and discover activity around the square.
-Telephone: call or text 07488 308 111 (leave a message + we'll get back to you)
+Telephone: call or text 07488 308 111 on the day

 #### Access Information
 Age advisory: suitable for ALL ages.
 Hazard 2018 — *Shadow Girl* takes place outside.
 For specific age + access information please email <mailto:hazard@habmcr.org> or call 0161 232 6086 before the event / 07488 308 111 on the day of the event.